-A few years later Linda began running.
-She learned that OAR offered runners the opportunity to skip the lottery and fundraise for the organization making it a no-brainer to join the RUN FOR AUTISM team.
-Linda ran the 2017 Chicago Marathon for OAR and raised over $2,600!
+Linda knew that OAR offered runners the opportunity to skip the lottery and fundraise for the organization making it a no-brainer to join the RUN FOR AUTISM team.
+Just last year, she ran the 2017 Chicago Marathon for OAR and raised over $2,600!
 “I love OAR’s mission.
 I could never fundraise for an organization halfheartedly.
 If I’m fundraising, I have to be all in.
 After all, if I can’t donate my own money as well as the literal blood, sweat and tears that come with marathon training, how can I ask anyone else to donate their hard earned money?
 I love the materials and the support that OAR offers.
 While there are many organizations that support autism, I love that OAR is research-based and offers materials free of charge.
 As a parent who’s had to spend a lot of money on autism support, I know how valuable good resources offered at no cost can be.”

 Linda is on the 2018 RUN FOR AUTISM New York City Marathon team and hopes to run the London Marathon for OAR in the future.
 The RUN Staff is excited to cheer Linda on this November in New York City.
-In her local running club Linda is known for her “tourist runs”; enjoying the sights and people along the way.
+In her local running club Linda is known for her “tourist runs,” where she enjoys the sights and people along the way.
 As you can tell from her race photos she likes to have fun on the course, which makes cheering for her that much more enjoyable!

 Outside of running and fundraising Linda has been seeking other ways to be involved with OAR.
 She has begun collaborating with the Research and Programs Department to help with social media, creation of a speaker’s packet, as well as offering feedback on other OAR initiatives.